Ernani Bernardi

-Ernani Bernardi (October 29, 1911 – January 4, 2006) was a big band musician and politician.
-Bernardi served on the Los Angeles City Council from 1961 to 1993, representing 7th district and becoming the second longest-serving council member in the history of the city.
+Ernani Bernardi (October 29, 1911 – January 4, 2006) was a politician and big band musician.
+He served on the Los Angeles City Council from 1961 to 1993, representing the 7th district and becoming the second longest-serving council member in the history of the city.
 Prior to entering politics, Bernardi was the musical arranger for two of the mid-20th century's most popular dance melodies.

 Early and personal life

 Bernardi was born on October 29, 1911 above a grocery store his family owned in Standard, Illinois, the son of musician Alfonso Bernardi and Nerina Biagini.

-His parents were immigrants who came to America by way of Ellis Island, from a small town in the province of Modena in the Emilia Romagna.
+His parents were immigrants who came to America by way of Ellis Island, from a small town in the province of Modena in Emilia Romagna.